 Whether you’re writing a letter or speaking with elected officials or the media, it’s important to be prepared to talk about our priorities for a national dementia strategy, and the social and economic impact of dementia.
 Fact sheets are also helpful for preparing an info package.

-National dementia plan
+National dementia strategy

 The dementia epidemic is not just a health concern; it’s everyone’s concern.
 This disease has the potential to overwhelm the health-care system if changes are not made in research funding and care delivery.